 The momentous day to Everest Base Camp, followed by a necessary descent to lower altitudes for better acclimatization and rest.

-The last stages of your trek bring you back to Lukla, followed by a flight to Kathmandu.
+The last stages of your trek bring you back to Lukla, coming after a flight to Kathmandu.
 A buffer day allows for potential flight delays.

 For those with extended time (3+ weeks), combining the EBC trek with other adventures amplifies the experience.